|Download:||PGE Editor and tools|

 - PGE Editor using the SDL Mixer X audio library to play music and sounds.

 If you have music is not equal to 44100 Hz sample rate, you will hear the noisy or too speedy playback.
-To fix it you should re-sample your music file into 44100 Hz to get correct playback.Fixed long time ago, please download a latest version of PGE Project to resolve this trouble
+To fix it you should re-sample your music file into 44100 Hz to get correct playback.Fixed long time ago, please download the latest version of PGE Project to resolve this trouble